 -level 9: minor fix to room 3; made room 7 slightly better.

 I enjoyed this perhaps even more than Storks.
-Just when you make progress and think you have to down, it turns out you've missed another 2 steps in the process.
+Just when you make progress and think you have it down, it turns out you've missed another 2 steps in the process.
 It really was a bit of a puzzle kaizo in some ways, in a good way.
 As always, cannot wait to see what you come up with next!

 Another great hack by Morsel.
 Difficulty is quite similar to Storks for the most part, but nothing here is nearly as hard as the endgame in that.
 However, since several parts are kinda tricky to figure out it can feel quite rough at first.
 Still, it contains plenty of cool ideas and is definitely worth your time if you enjoyed anything else by him.